samattwood9/streamlit-starter-tour/README.md

 **Note:** This version includes a code tour and is not being actively developed.
-It is an additional resource for lecture on collaborative coding (05/12/2022).
+It is an additional resource for a guest lecture on collaborative coding (05/12/2022).
 The original template repository is here: https://github.com/CMDT/streamlit-starter.

 # Streamlit starter